telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 This page provides solutions for common problems you may encounter while working with Kendo UI widgets.

+## Offline examples

+### Examples fail to load sample data

+The most common cause for this error is loading the demos from the file system.
+Google Chrome, for example, will disallow accessing the JSON files needed for the demos to run.

+**Solution**

+Host the offline demos on a web server and load them from there.

 ## jQuery

 ### jQuery Is Unavailable or Undefined